View online Integrated Annual Reports |

 ICMM Gold Fields Self Assessment Principles 2018 XLS - 52KB |

+Our operations are aligned with the VPSHR, a commitment we made in 2017 which has since become a requirement of the ICMM Performance Expectations and the WGC Responsible Gold Mining Principles.
 Gold Fields' support for VPSHR is captured in our Human Rights Policy Statement.
 Gold Fields recognises its responsibility to secure its people and assets.
 This requires particular attention in higher-risk operating environments, areas of relatively weak governance and areas affected by illegal mining.
 Furthermore, as a producer of an inherently high-value and easily transportable product, there are obvious risks around the transfer of gold between our mining operations and the refineries where it is processed.
 Nonetheless, professional and effective security provision (particularly where this involves the actual or potential use of physical force) should not compromise the human rights of others.

-Gold Fields’ protection services teams work with both private and public security providers - for the effective and responsible protection of workers and assets.
+All Gold Fields and private security contractors receive human rights training during the induction process and at least annually thereafter, including the VPSHR.
+Security is managed at regional level because each region has its specific context.
+Gold Fields’ protection services teams work with both private and public security providers – for the effective and responsible protection of workers and assets.
 All private security contractors receive human rights training during induction, and at least annually thereafter, including on the VPSHR.
-A study was carried out during 2017 to assess the gaps between our current systems and the VPSHR - no substantive gaps were identified.
-Work was carried out in 2018 to close the gaps.
+A study was carried out during 2017 to assess the gaps between our current systems and the VPSHR – no substantive gaps were identified – and gaps were closed out in 2018.
 Where we work with public law enforcement personnel, such as in Ghana in dealing with illegal mining, we ensure that the personnel operate responsibly, guided by the VPSHR.
+Private sector security providers’ contracts are aligned to the VPSHR.
+We updated our Human Rights Policy Statement to reference our support for the VPSHR.

 United Nations Global Compact: the UNGC is based on ten universally accepted principles in the areas of human rights, labour, environment and anti-corruption.
 Gold Fields has been a participant since 2006.
 Gold Fields submits its annual communication on progress at an advanced level.